slingr-stack/http-service/README.md

 This is the URL the service will be listening for requests, which will be sent as events to the app.

-The difference with the webhooks above is that in this case the listener should return a JSON object that will be return to the caller.
+The difference with the webhooks above is that in this case, the listener should return a JSON object that will be returned to the caller.

 ## Quick start